 - Figure 8.
-This chart illustrates the combined total quarterly referrals for jail-based evaluations. - Outcomes: During the reporting period, there was a decrease in total referrals for both hospitals combined as compared with the previous quarter.
-However, this number is still significantly higher than when reporting began (a 44.38% increase from Q2 2015). - Drivers: The combined number of jail-based referrals to the hospitals, again, strongly suggests a "build it and they will come" effect; improved efficiency in providing consumers with a highly valued forensic service has itself increased the demand for that service.
+This chart illustrates the combined total quarterly referrals for jail-based evaluations. - Outcomes: During the reporting period, there was an increase in total referrals for both hospitals combined as compared with the previous quarter and is the second highest number recorded to date.
+This number remains significantly higher than when reporting began (a 56.38% increase from Q2 2015). - Drivers: The combined number of jail-based referrals to the hospitals, again, strongly suggests a "build it and they will come" effect; improved efficiency in providing consumers with a highly valued forensic service has itself increased the demand for that service.